 - Young.Scot and the Young Scot Membership platforms are positive spaces for you to access information and be connected to opportunities.
 We curate our content carefully, and we never intend to cause harm or distress.
 We also do not perform or condone any illegal practices.
 All of our partners are also carefully selected by us to ensure that you have an enjoyable and positive experience.

 - However, if you do see anything upsetting on our platforms, we encourage you to talk to someone.
 The Young Scot InfoLine (tel: 0808 801 0338) is a great service that can direct you to the right people to speak to, or you can get in touch with us via one of our social media channels.
 You can also get in touch with us via email: email@example.com.

 - If you need any support specifically around Young Scot Membership, you can email our Rewards team via firstname.lastname@example.org.

 - You can call ChildLine (tel: 0800 1111).
 In our footer, you will also find a link to the Child Exploitation and Online Protection Centre website, which contains advice that you might find helpful.

 ‘Unless we understand the technologies we use daily we can’t control how they make us behave.’

 At Young Scot, we support and encourage you to manage your time and balance your online and offline activities.
-Sometimes we can feel addicted to technology – we have some useful advice on how to keep a positive mind.
+Sometimes we can feel addicted to technology.

 - Our online content and activities are designed to be short, so you can engage and leave easily.
 There are no added benefits for staying on, and there are certainly no penalties if you choose to leave our website.
 You can come and go as you please.

 - Need some suggestions for things to do away from the screen?
-Have a look at our Things to Do page, the Rewards platform and the Discounts pages to see if there’s anything you fancy!
+Have a look at our Get Involved page, the Membership platform and the Discounts pages to see if there’s anything you fancy!

 Your Right to Digital Literacy